The Pakistani state is still unwittingly assisting militant groups

 Nor did it stop later mediation efforts by Al Qaeda that have succeeded in reconciling some of the factions.
 More worryingly, resentment fuelled by numbers of civilian casualties that are far too high already is not ameliorating either the state governments, or the international community, to dubious civilian populations.

 A strategy based on military efficiency, at the expense of moral and ideological concerns, is, quite simply, strategically unsound, a view that’s shared by a number within security and policy circles.

 We cannot reconcile with everyone, but we must begin to take seriously any opportunities for grassroots reconciliation, and debate about the political and religious futures of these countries.

 These futures will not be decided by us, but by those populations.

-However, until both countries are able to protect those working for peace and change, we must practice what we preach, and be prepared to support the slow, difficult, but essential businesses of counter-extremism on the path towards peace-making.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+However, until both countries are able to protect those working for peace and change, we must practice what we preach, and be prepared to support the slow, difficult, but essential businesses of counter-extremism on the path towards peace-making.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.